Vigilamus Pro Te - by Aletin

 Paladin is a supportive powerhouse with a very strict rotation.
 Its tools for AoE mitigation and single target mitigation on other people are the biggest strengths of Paladin, allowing healers more freedom when compared to the other tanks.

-Opener & Rotation
+In-depth Opener & Rotation Guide

 Frequently Asked Questions